 Transmittance spectrum of synthetic

-As high-purity quartz glass is a block glass, there are usually no off-the-shelf standard thicknesses.
-Consequently, the glass thickness must be individually determined and manufactured.
-However, we continuously grind and polish the following glass thicknesses and tolerances to provide our customers with the best availability.
-You can even order these thicknesses using our 48-hour express service:
+As high-purity fused silica is a block glass, there are usually no off-the-shelf standard thicknesses available.
+The thickness must be individually specified and manufactured.
+However, we continuously grind and polish to different thicknesses and tolerances to offer our customers the best possible availability and short lead times.
+You can even order these with individual dimensions and take advantage of our 48-hour express production.

 Tolerance |